 Though time-consuming and expensive, nonprofit organizations are often required to conduct audits.
-External audit requests can be made by governing bodies —such as the Canadian Revenue Agency (CRA) — but also by other stakeholders for example, as part of a grant agreement, as a loan condition.
+External audit requests can be made by governing bodies —such as the Canadian Revenue Agency (CRA) — but also by other stakeholders, for example, as part of a grant agreement, as a loan condition.
 Alternatively, the organization's board of directors can also request an internal audit.

 A nonprofit audit will help strengthen the organization's financial reporting, assuring donors, funders, and the general public that money invested into or given to the organization has been spent responsibly.

-When an audit has been requested, an external auditor is hired, usually by the board of directors.
-The board members will then oversee the work of the auditor, assist in finding necessary documentation or evidence, and help to overcome any barriers to success.
+The board members will then oversee the progress of the auditor's work, assist in finding necessary documentation or evidence, and help overcome organizational or administrative barriers to success.

-Before the Audit
+Facilitate the Audit Process

 1. Set up an audit committee

 When an audit is requested, however, even a small NPO should set up a committee to assist the board in maintaining the organization’s financial credibility and integrity.
 The audit committee will establish internal controls, and ensure accurate financial statements are prepared while maintaining compliance with laws and regulations.
+Specifically, the committee should review the non-profit's financial records to:

-Ideally, you should treat audit preparation as an on-going process.
+Ideally, you should treat audit preparation as an ongoing process.
 By keeping schedules and reconciliations up-to-date throughout the year, you will reduce the time it takes to prepare for an audit when one is requested.

 3. Meet with the auditors for a pre-audit meeting

 Prior to the start of the audit, the audit committee will meet with the external auditors to review the timeline, set or confirm expectations for the upcoming work, finalize pertinent dates, and review materials needed.
+It will also discuss the audit engagement letter.
+The meeting usually covers the following:

 - Which individuals are responsible for what tasks?

-- What internal controls are in place and how are they monitored?
+- What internal controls are in place, and how are they monitored?

 - Were there any major operational changes this year?